 target~/artifacts folder in the project and is published to the

 target module repository declared in MicroEJ Module Manager settings file.

-The file that ends with .wpk (the WPK file) is a portable file that contains all necessary binary data to build .fo files on any compatible Multi-Sandbox Firmware.
+The file that ends with .wpk (the WPK file) is a portable file that contains all necessary binary data to build .fo files on any compatible Multi-Sandbox Executable.
 Then, the WPK file can be published to a MICROEJ FORGE instance.
 Please contact our support team if you want to get more information on MICROEJ FORGE and automated Applications deployment through a device management system.